 Since 2001, Macalla Farm has developed in line with our combined interests and skills and we offer unique residential courses and retreats in yoga, mindfulness, food and horses.

 Most of the farm is upland mountain and bog which is grazed sustainably by our horses and sheep.
 Its western edge is defined by dramatic cliffs populated by large colonies of seabirds.
-In addition to the horses and sheep, the farm is home to Stella and Shep, our loyal sheep dogs and Tigger, our cat as well as noisy ducks and two busy beehives.
+In addition to the horses and sheep, the farm is home to Stella and Shep, our loyal sheep dogs, Tigger and Cassis our cat and kitten as well as noisy ducks and two busy beehives.

 We grow 99% of the fresh produce needed to see a family and yoga retreat centre through the year on numerous small parcels of cultivatable land near the house and centre.
 See our Garden page to see what and how we grow.